SongGuochenhao/TMM-Tool-Acoustic-Modeling/README.md

 # TMM-Tool-Acoustic-Modeling
-Code implementation of a straightforward, general, efficient and stable TMM proposed by Guochenhao Song, Zhuang Mo, and J. Stuart Bolton
+Code implementation of a straightforward, general, efficient and stable TMM:

 [1] Song, Guochenhao, Zhuang Mo, and J. Stuart Bolton.
 "A general and stable approach to modeling and coupling multilayered acoustical systems with various types of layers."
 Journal of Sound and Vibration 567 (2023): 117898.